 This article provides everything that is known about Welcome to Demon School!
 Iruma-kun Season 3 (Mairimashita!
 Iruma-kun Season 3) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Mairimashita!
-Iruma-kun Season 3 release date predictions: Is late 2022 likely?
+Why the Mairimashita!
+Iruma-kun Season 3 release date was predicted for late 2022

 The anime has received a good response from anime fans with Welcome to Demon School!
 Iruma-kun reviews happily extolling the virtues of both seasons.
 It does not have much competition since it’s one of the few anime comedies in recent years that is not also an isekai.